-Assemblymember Rob Bonta was elected to the California State Assembly's 18th district in 2012, where he represents the cities of Oakland, Alameda, and San Leandro.
-Assemblymember Bonta is also the first Filipino-American to be elected to the California State Legislature.
+Assemblymember Rob Bonta was elected to the California State Assembly's 18th District in 2012, where he represents the cities of Oakland, Alameda, and San Leandro as the first Filipino American state legislator in the history of California.

 Rob’s passion for justice and equality was instilled in him at a very young age by his parents, who taught him to understand injustice and the importance of joining the struggle to empower vulnerable communities.
 His father was involved in the Civil Rights Movement, and stood with Dr. Martin Luther King, Jr. in the Deep South – marching for equality and justice in Selma.
 His mother was and continues to be a long-time leader in the Filipino social justice movement.

 Growing up in a trailer just a few hundred yards from César Chávez’s home, Bonta watched closely as his parents organized Filipino and Mexican American farm workers, infusing his formative years with first-hand experience of one of the greatest peaceful social, racial, and economic justice movements of all time.
 This had a huge impact on Rob’s life choices and pursuits, inspiring his life’s commitment to helping people.

 Rob believed legal training was one of the most powerful ways to effect positive and profound change in the lives of those who needed it most.
 He worked his way through college cleaning laundry rooms and, with the help of financial aid, was able to achieve his dream of attending some of the best universities in the world, obtaining his Juris Doctorate from Yale Law School after attending Yale College and Oxford University in England.
 Earning honors in college, Rob was also a scholar athlete, captaining the Yale Soccer team.
 He also paved the way for the advancement of students of color as a mentor and volunteered in support of local children struggling with poverty.